Menu

 REGISTER

-Meeting begins at 11:00 a.m. and ends at noon.
-Refunds are not available for this event.
+The meeting begins at 11:00 a.m. and ends at noon.
+This event is free for all members.

 We may take photos and/or videos at any of our events for promotional purposes.